 There are many great electric guitar amplifiers on the market for under $500.
 The Line 6 Spider V30 MK2 deserves to be on this list.
-It is loaded with sounds, effects and options that are sure to get you where you want to be!
+It is loaded with sounds, effects, and options that are sure to get you where you want to be!

 The included Spider V Remote software allows you to edit the effects.
 You can also set up amp patches for many types of sounds.
 Great for those who like to tweak a great deal!
 So if you are looking for a practice or home amplifier, this is one to consider.